Overview and Expectations

 Duty Hours on Clinical Clerkships

-During the clinical clerkships, students must adhere to the duty hour guidelines as outlined by the Accreditation Council of Graduate Medical Education (ACGME).
+During the clinical clerkships, students must adhere to the duty hour guidelines as outlined by the Accreditation Council of Graduate Medical Education (ACGME), with the exception that students cannot work more than 80 hours in any given week.

 Duty hours are defined as all clinical and academic activities related to the program: